Jesús Permuy: Architecture and urban planning

 An early notable project in Permuy's architecture career was the Colegio de Belen summer camp complex (officially: Campamento de Verano del Colegio de Belén en El Salado).
-Located in Playa el Salado near Playa Baracoa, Permuy designed the project alongside fellow Cuban architect Jorge Dorta-Duque in 1957.
+Located in Playa El Salado near Playa Baracoa, Permuy designed the project alongside fellow Cuban architect Jorge Dorta-Duque in 1957.
 Built on a Jesuit property known as El Salado, the project created a new complex for the school to expand their summer programs, including eight pavilions, dormitories, a chapel, a cafeteria, and a game room.
 Prior to the Cuban Revolution, the camp offered sports activities, field trips to locations across Cuba, and language courses by Jesuit priests from the United States.

 After relocating to Miami in 1962, Permuy continued working in the architecture field.
-During the 1960s and '70s, Permuy was part of the architecture teams behind several prominent Florida structures and landmarks including the New World Tower and the Clearwater Marine Aquarium.
-Alongside his architecture career, in 1967 he received a Master of City and Regional Planning degree from the Catholic University of America in Washington, D.C. and became certified by both the American Institute of Certified Planners (AICP) and the American Planning Association.
+During the 1960s and 1970s, Permuy was part of the architecture teams behind several prominent Florida structures and landmarks including the New World Tower and the Clearwater Marine Aquarium.
+Alongside his architecture career, in 1967 he received a Master of City and Regional Planning degree from the Catholic University of America in Washington, D.C., and became certified by both the American Institute of Certified Planners (AICP) and the American Planning Association.
 Permuy's thesis, The Town Center: A Unifying Force, Severna Park.
 Maryland: A Case Study of the Problem of Structuring Identity in a Suburban Situation, outlined his urban planning philosophy of elevating socioeconomic conditions for both individuals and communities, such as through the plaza design model of cultural gathering spaces; it has subsequently been cited in published literature by the Council of Planning Librarians and the U.S. Department of Education.
-While residing in Washington D.C., Permuy served as Head Planner of the Anne Arundel County Planning and Zoning Department's Project Planning Section in Maryland.
+While residing in Washington, D.C., Permuy served as Head Planner of the Anne Arundel County Planning and Zoning Department's Project Planning Section in Maryland.

-After relocating back to South Florida in 1970, he served as Planning Division Supervisor of Metro Dade County (now Miami-Dade County) Department of Housing and Urban Development (HUD) until 1973, when the Miami Herald reported that he resigned from the position for the private sector role of Vice President of International Investment Group Inc.'s Housing and Development branch.
-He would later return to the public sector to serve in Metro Dade County's Office of Transportation Administration as Chief of the Development Planning Branch from 1978 to 1980.
+After relocating back to South Florida in 1969, he served as Planning Division Supervisor of Metro Dade County (now Miami-Dade County) Department of Housing and Urban Development (HUD) until 1973, when the Miami Herald reported that he resigned from the position for the private sector role of Vice President of International Investment Group Inc.'s Housing and Development branch.
+During his tenure as Planning Division Supervisor, Permuy oversaw revitalization initiatives in several socioeconomically challenged areas as well as restoration programs of cultural resources and historic districts in the region, including in Coral Gables and Coconut Grove.
+He would later return to the public sector to serve in the Metro Dade County's Office of Transportation Administration as Development Planning Branch Chief from 1978 to 1980.